What Is Idiopathic Aplastic Anemia?

-Idiopathic aplastic anemia is a condition where your bone marrow stops making new blood cells.
+Idiopathic aplastic anemia is a type of anemia in which your bone marrow stops making new blood cells.
 This can cause major health complications.

 People with anemia don’t have enough functioning red blood cells (RBCs).
 RBCs are responsible for carrying oxygen.
-When you are anemic, your body does not transport oxygen efficiently.
-This can make you tired and weak.
+When you are anemic, your body does not transport oxygen efficiently and this can make you tired and weak.

 RBCs carry oxygen using a protein called hemoglobin.
 Hemoglobin is necessary for efficient oxygen transport.
-It tightly binds oxygen in areas with high oxygen.
-Then, in areas that need oxygen, it releases it.
+It tightly binds oxygen in areas with high oxygen and then releases it in areas that need oxygen.
 Hemoglobin also makes your blood look red.

-Hemoglobin contains iron.
-The iron is necessary for it to bind oxygen.
+Hemoglobin contains iron, which is necessary for hemoglobin to bind oxygen.
 Many cases of anemia stem from an iron deficiency.
 These types of anemia are easily treatable.
-However, aplastic anemia starts with a bone marrow problem.
-It is not caused by iron deficiency.
+However, aplastic anemia starts with a bone marrow problem and it is not caused by iron deficiency.

-The symptoms of this condition are similar to those of general anemia.
+The symptoms of aplastic anemia are similar to those of general anemia.
 When your RBC count is low, you may experience: